In the name of faith

-Life does’t take a lunch break
+Life doesn’t take a lunch break

 The rules of the game in the eternal game